ibm-cloud-docs/account/catalog-enterprise-share-accept.md

 Complete the following steps to accept a share request for a product:

 1. In the {{site.data.keyword.cloud_notm}} console, click **Manage** > **Catalogs** > **Share requests**.
 1. Select the catalog type for the requests that you want to manage.
-Possible catalog types are Product, Virtual Private Endpoint, or Preset configuration.
+Possible catalog types are Product or Virtual Private Endpoint.
 1. The list of share requests from other accounts to your account is displayed in the Received requests table.
 1. For any requests that are in the `Pending` state, click either **Accept** or **Deny**.
    - When you click **Accept**, the request state changes from `Pending` to `Accepted`, and the product is visible in your account.